 |Batman Happy Meal toys.|

 Kenner produced a line of action figures, vehicles and playsets under the various show titles from 1992 until 1999, when Hasbro assumed production of the line with the series Mission Masters 2.
 In 2003, Mattel acquired the license and released several waves of figures and playsets under the Batman Animated Classics banner until 2010.
+After acquiring the DC rights in 2019, McFarlane Toys began releasing all-new action figures modeled after the show’s designs in 2020.
 In 1992 Parker Brothers produced a 3-D board game and the following year Ertl released a set of die-cast figures and vehicles.
 McDonald’s also got in on the action with a set of 8 toys based on the original version, while the new version was represented in Jack In the Box’s 2001 Kids’ Meal toys.
 In 2015, Diamond Select began releasing a series of mini-busts, statues and vinyl banks based on the various characters, and DC Collectibles released action figures and vehicles from both versions of the show reminiscent of the original Kenner line.

 |Batman: the music.|